Be Well at Western

-- Visit the Career Services Center website to schedule a virtual appointment for help with resumes and cover letters and to access a variety of career-related resources, including some available online.
+- Visit the Career Services Center website to schedule an appointment for help with resumes and cover letters and to access a variety of career-related resources.
 Students who are undecided on their major can access help in identifying their interests and exploring careers in order to optimize their academic decisions.
 Students with specific post-grad plans can also access specific health professions and graduate school advising resources.

 - Contact Western’s Center for Community Learning to find out about volunteer opportunities to gain transferable skills and build your resume